leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

     **Exadata System Model:**

-    **X9M-2**: If you select the flexible X9M-2 cloud infrastructure model, your initial Exadata Cloud Infrastructure instance can have a minimum of 2 database servers and 3 storage servers up to 32 database servers and 64 storage servers.
-After provisioning, you can scale the service instance as needed by adding additional storage servers, compute servers, or both.
+    **X9M-2**: If you select the flexible X9M-2 cloud infrastructure model, your initial Exadata Cloud Infrastructure instance can have a minimum of 2 database servers and three storage servers, up to 32 database servers and 64 storage servers.
+After Provisioning, you can scale the service instance as needed by adding additional storage servers, compute servers or both.

-    **X8M-2**: If you select the flexible X8M-2 system model, you initial Exadata Cloud Service instance will have 2 database servers and 3 storage servers (the equivalents of an X8 quarter rack shape).
-After provisioning, you can scale the service instance as needed by adding additional storage servers, compute servers, or both.
+    **X8M-2**: If you select the flexible X8M-2 system model, your initial Exadata Cloud Service instance will have two database servers and three storage servers (the equivalents of an X8 quarter rack shape).
+After Provisioning, you can scale the service instance as needed by adding additional storage servers, compute servers or both.

     **X7 and X8**: If you select an X7 or X8 system, you are given the choice of provisioning a quarter, half, or full rack.
 See Exadata Fixed Hardware Shapes: X6, X7, X8 and Exadata Base for hardware and capacity details.

-    **Exadata Base**: The Exadata base shape comes in a single configuration, and provides an economical alternative to provisioning a quarter rack system.
+    **Exadata Base**: The Exadata base shape comes in a single configuration and provides an economical alternative to Provisioning a quarter rack system.
 See Exadata Fixed Hardware Shapes: X6, X7, X8 and Exadata Base

-    If you selected a flexible shape (X8M-2 or X9M-2) , specify the **Compute and storage configuration**.
-You can specify **Database servers** from minimum of 2 up to 32.
-You can specify **Storage servers** from minimum of 3 up to 64.
+    If you selected a flexible shape (X8M-2 or X9M-2), specify the **Compute and storage configuration**.
+You can specify **Database servers** from a minimum of 2 up to 32.
+You can specify **Storage servers** from a minimum of 3 up to 64.

     ![X8M-2 Exadata Cloud Infra](./images/x8m-infra.png " ")